 The main reason to consider quant funds is that the decisions are objective.
 There is no place for subjectivity or human bias.
 However experienced or well-qualified the fund managers be, there is always room for temptation and errors.
 Some fund managers might change their position in volatile markets.
 Others may read economic factors differently based on their biases.

 The expense ratio might be lesser for quant funds in the long run as it is more passive as compared to funds managed actively by a fund manager, though the Quant Active Fund of Escort AMC has a high expense ratio.

-There are logical checks programmed in the quant funds on amount allocated to stocks or sectors.
-There might be checks on amount bought and sold as well.
-These ensure optimum decision making.
+There are logical checks programmed in the quant funds on the amount allocated to stocks or sectors.
+There might be checks on the amount bought and sold as well.
+These ensure optimum decision-making.